On determinantal point processes with nonsymmetric kernels: Definitions and first properties of DPPs

 concluding the proof. \end{proof}

-We retrieve the usual particle-hole involution result (Proposition \ref{prop: Particle_Hole}) by taking $p_i=\cara{i\in S}$ for some $S\subset [n]$.
-We now show that the particle hole involution is closely linked to a common tool appearing in the theory of $P_0$ matrices called the \textbf{principal pivot transform}.
+Note that we recover Proposition \ref{prop: Particle_Hole} by taking $p=\cara{S}$ for some $S\subset [n]$.
+We now show that the particle hole involution is closely linked to a common tool appearing in the theory of $P_0$ matrices called the \textbf{principal pivot transform} \cite{Tsatsomeros}.

-\begin{defin} Let $M\in\mathcal{M}_n(\C)$ and $S\subset [n]$ such that $M_S$ is invertible.
+\begin{definition} Let $M\in\mathcal{M}_n(\bR)$ and $S\subset [n]$ such that $M_S$ is invertible.
 With the right permutation of rows and columns we can write $M$ as $ .$ The \textbf{principal pivot transform} of $M$ relative to $S$ is then defined as